 Helps promote healthy mood

-While the gut-brain axis is a complex one, the bottom line is that if your child has good gut health, they are less like to have tummy issues, which means a better temperament (aka temper tantrums!) that allows them to play and learn better.
+While the gut-brain axis is a complex one, the bottom line is that if your child has good gut health, they are less like to have tummy issues, which means a better temperament (less temper tantrums!) that allows them to play and learn better.

-In summary: It’s great for maintaining overall well-being of children, so they can lead happier, healthier lives.
+It’s great for maintaining overall well-being of children, so they can lead happier, healthier lives.

 Frequency: your child should be having at least one well-formed bowel movement per day.
 Less than this, or too often are possible signs of gut issues.